The California Climate

 As a bonus, keeping a diverse garden aids soil microbes and helps maintain root health.

 If wandering eyes are more of a concern than pests, covered crops are the way to go.
-Sunflowers love California, and their tall, bright stature draws people’s attention away from marijuana.
+Sunflowers love California, and their tall, bright stature draws people’s attention away from marijuana growing.

 Other than that, install wind and rain shields around your garden.
 Summers aren’t known for torrential rainstorms, but a large umbrella on hand is lifesaving if there’s extreme weather.